 Way back when, I learned the (very) hard way how important a website process is.

-See, for a long time, I didn’t have one.
+See, for a long time, we didn’t have one.

-To make an extremely long story short, I fell on my face and felt the pain for quite some time.
+To make an extremely long story short, we fell on our faces repeatedly, and felt the pain for quite some time.

-Then, once the hypothetical swelling went down, I recovered with full understanding of how it all went wrong.
+Then, once the hypothetical swelling went down, we recovered with full understanding of how it all went wrong.

-I had to build a website process from the ground up.
+So, we decided to build a team focused solely on delivering website projects and build a real process from the ground up.

 Pause for reflection.

 Since then, our team has made huge strides in our ability to deliver amazing websites -- and I couldn’t be prouder of that.

 But, at one point or another we’ve all been there.

 We’ve either been promised (or it’s been you doing the promising) a project within a certain timeline and within a certain budget and by week two, every single one of those promises have been broken in a big way.